-Based off our own in-house research, we have seen a trend of those who reach higher levels of success in CrossFit have an Upper to Lower Body LBM ratio of 2.0 or greater.
-The reason why this is important is due to the demand from CrossFit.
-A premium is placed on upper body muscle endurance in various settings.
+Based off our own in-house research, we have seen a trend of those who reach higher levels of success have an Upper to Lower Body LBM ratio of 2.0 or greater.
+The reason why this is important is due to the demands on the body that CrossFit creates.
 It is not uncommon for an individual competitor to have to do over 100 upper body dynamic contractions in a workout, rest 2 days, repeat the same effort and aim for improvement.

 To give a concrete example, last year’s CrossFit Open workout 17.4 had 55 Handstand Push Ups (HSPU) as the last movement in the 13-minute chipper-style workout.
-If someone scored within the top 100 in the South Region (the region OPEX HQ is based out of) on that workout, they would have averaged at least 50 HSPU for the females and at least 55 HSPU for the males.
+If someone scored within the top 100 in the South Region on that workout, they would have averaged at least 50 HSPU for the females and at least 55 HSPU for the males.
 It was not uncommon for individuals to “re-do” that workout 2-3 days later and aim for a higher score.
 That would leave people performing over 100 HSPU, potentially 150+ if they did it 3 times, within a 72-hour period.
-Under metabolic stress, psychological stress and cardiovascular stress, that’s a lot of work and load placed upon the pressing muscles (as they are the primary drivers in the HSPU).
+Under metabolic stress, psychological stress and cardiovascular stress, that’s a lot of work and load placed upon the pressing muscles, as they are the primary drivers in the HSPU.
 Along with a well-built aerobic system to increase their speed of recovery between the intensive workouts, the leaner mass someone has surrounding the neck, shoulders, scapula, triceps, the better able they would be to handle that volume of repetitions.